mautic/developer-documentation-new/docs/plugins/config.rst

 The ``priority`` determines the position in the parent menu where items display relative to other items defined by Core and Plugins.
 This can be in the root of the menu's array to set the priority for all items defined or in a specific item's definition.
 It can be negative to position the items lower than others or positive to position them higher.
 The default is ``9999`` if not defined.

-.. notice:: You are not able to control the exact position of items in menus.
+.. note:: You are not able to control the exact position of items in menus.

 Menu item definitions
 """"""""""""""""""""""

 Define items in an ``items`` array along with ``priority`` or at the root of the menu's array.

-Key each item with its respective :ref:`language string key<Translations>`.
+Key each item with its respective :ref:`language string key<Translating plugins>`.

 .. list-table::
     :header-rows: 1